The Ultimate Free DISC Test

 • **DISC vs. Myers-Briggs (MBTI):** The MBTI focuses on your internal world—how you process information and your psychological preferences (e.g., Introversion vs. Extraversion).
 It explains *why* you might prefer certain things.
 DISC, in contrast, focuses on your external, observable *behavior*.
 It describes *how* you are likely to act in a given situation.
 They are complementary: MBTI is the "why," and DISC is the "how."

-• DISC vs. Big Five (OCEAN): The Big Five is a comprehensive statistical model of personality *traits* that are seen as stable over a lifetime (Openness, Conscientiousness, Extraversion, Agreeableness, Neuroticism).
+• **DISC vs. Big Five (OCEAN):** The Big Five is a comprehensive statistical model of personality *traits* that are seen as stable over a lifetime (Openness, Conscientiousness, Extraversion, Agreeableness, Neuroticism).
 DISC is a model of behavioral *styles* that can be more situational.
-While there are correlations (e.g., high Extraversion often correlates with a high i-style), they are different tools.
+While there are correlations (e.g., high **Extraversion** often correlates with a high i-style, and high **Conscientiousness** correlates with C-style), they are different tools.
 The Big Five gives a broad, academic map of your personality, while DISC provides a practical toolkit for immediate behavioral adaptation.
+You can explore your own traits with our free Big Five personality test.

 Is One DISC Style Better Than Another?